hydang99/hydang99.github.io/_blogs/diversity_ir.md

 ---
-title: "Redefine “Diversity” in the era of LLMs in Information Retrieval/Recommendations System"
+title: Redefine “Diversity” in the era of LLMs in Information Retrieval/Recommendations System
 permalink: /blogs/diversity_ir/
 date: 2024-06
 ---